tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 At
 [Ajatt Tools](https://github.com/Ajatt-Tools)
-we're developing tools to help you connect with another language.
+we're designing tools to help you connect with another language.
 We hope that they and other [libre](https://www.gnu.org/philosophy/free-sw.html) projects developed by the community will help you in your language learning journey.